-4.a.
-Launch Jalview afresh, or use $Desktop \Rightarrow Window \Rightarrow Close \ all$.

-4.b.
-Load the ferredoxin alignment (PF03460) from PFAM (seed) (see Exercise 3).
+- 4.a.
+Launch Jalview afresh, or use $Desktop \Rightarrow Window \Rightarrow Close \ all$. - 4.b.
+Load the ferredoxin alignment (PF03460) from PFAM (seed) (see Exercise 3). - 4.c.

-- 4.c.
 Select File ⇒ Save As from the alignment window menu.
 Choose a location into which to save the alignment and select your preferred format.
 All formats except Jalview jvp can be viewed in a normal text editor (e.g. Notepad) or in a web browser.
 Enter a file name and click Save. - 4.d.
 Check this file by closing all windows and opening it with Jalview, or by browsing to it with your web browser. - 4.e.
 Repeat the previous steps saving the files in different file formats. - 4.f.
-Select File \Rightarrow Output to Textbox \Rightarrow FASTA.
-Select and copy this alignment to the clipboard using the textbox menu options $Edit \Rightarrow Select All$ followed by $Edit \Rightarrow Copy$.
+Select $File \Rightarrow Output \ to \ Textbox \Rightarrow FASTA$.
+Select and copy this alignment to the clipboard using the textbox menu options $Edit \Rightarrow Select \ All$ followed by $Edit \Rightarrow Copy$.
 The alignment can then be pasted into any application of choice, e.g. a word processor or web form. - 4.g.
 Ensure at least one alignment window is active in Jalview.
-Open the overview window $View \Rightarrow Overview$ Window and scroll red box to any part of the alignment.
-Select File \Rightarrow Save Project from the main menu and save the project in a suitable folder. - 4.h.
-Close all windows and then load the project via the $File \Rightarrow Load$ Project menu option.
-Observe how all the windows and positions are exactly as they were when they were saved.
+Open the overview window $View \Rightarrow Overview \ Window$ and click and drag to move the red box to any part of the alignment.
+Select $File \Rightarrow Save \ Project$ from the main menu and save the project in a suitable folder. - 4.h.
+Close all windows and then load the project via the File ⇒ Load Project menu option.
+Observe how many of the windows reopen.
+Are they the same as when they were saved?